 The forms are sent along with expense receipts to the tax office of the canton of residence.
 The authorities review the return, issue the tax payer a decision and reimburse the amount.

-List of the cantonal tax authorities
+List of the cantonal tax authorities (in German)

 Where do I find the necessary forms?